biolab/orange3/doc/visual-programming/source/widgets/data/impute.rst

 Signals
 -------

-**Inputs**:
+**Inputs**

 -  **Data**

    A data set.

 -  **Learner for Imputation**

    A learning algorithm to be used when values are imputed with a predictive model.
 This algorithm, if given, substitutes the default (1-NN).

-**Outputs**:
+**Outputs**

 -  **Data**

    The same data set as in the input, but with the missing values imputed.

 Description
 -----------

-Some Orange’s algorithms and visualizations cannot handle unknown values in the data.
+Some Orange's algorithms and visualizations cannot handle unknown values in the data.
 This widget does what statisticians call imputation: it substitutes missing values by values either computed from the data or set by the user.